cdiggins/plato/README.md

 ## History and Motivation

-I have been working in C# for over 15 years, using it real-time 3D applications.
+I have been working with C# for over 15 years, using it in various domains such as real-time 3D applications.

 I used to be a reasonably competent C++ developer.
 I co-authored the [C++ Cookbook from O'Reilly press](https://www.amazon.ca/Cookbook-Solutions-Examples-Programmers/dp/0596007612) and was a regular contributor to the [C++ Users Journal](https://en.wikipedia.org/wiki/C/C%2B%2B_Users_Journal).